-Russian language courses are taught at the elementary, intermediate, advanced, and fourth-year levels.
+Russian language courses are taught at the elementary, intermediate and advanced levels.
 Students with no background in Russian should register for RUSS 101: Elementary Russian I. We encourage students with prior background in the study of Russian to meet with one of the Russian faculty members, who will help them to select the language course that best suits their needs.
 As a general guideline, one year of high-school Russian is roughly equivalent to a college semester.
 The fourth-year course (RUSS 488) is taught by different faculty with topics that vary from year to year; thus, students may take the course several times in order to improve their command of Russian.
 Students taking Russian may apply to live in the Russian House starting in their sophomore year.

 To fulfill the language requirement in Russian, a student must attain proficiency at the level reached at the completion of Intermediate Russian II (RUSS 204).
 Students who choose to fulfill their language requirement in Russian may do so by taking Russian language courses through Russian 204.

 Macalester students majoring in Russian Studies, as well as those in other majors (in recent years these have included Art History, Anthropology, and Theater and Dance), go on study abroad programs in Moscow, St. Petersburg, and other Russian cities.
 These programs cater to students at various levels of linguistic preparation, including absolute beginners (in which case students receive language training on-site).
 Closer to home, our students also have many opportunities to engage with the local Russian-speaking community.

 Studying Russian will give you a command of a language widely spoken around the world as well as develop your understanding of other cultures and your skills in interpreting varied cultural texts.
 Students typically major in Russian in preparation for a wide range of careers, including international relations, law, journalism, business, public health, ecology, translation, teaching, and graduate work in the humanities or social sciences.